pinax/pinax-stripe-light/CONTRIBUTING.md

 ## Coding style

+For the impatient, just run:

+    $ ./lint.sh

+And if there is any output warning you of different style violations, fix them up before committing.

 When writing code to be included in django-user-accounts keep our style in mind:

 * Follow [PEP8](http://www.python.org/dev/peps/pep-0008/) there are some